PhD projects in Computational Materials Physics

 - Computational Physics of Liquid Crystal Composites

-- Designing the next generation of smart devices using two-dimensional materials
+- Designing the next generation of smart devices using quantum materials and energy-efficient computing

 - Developing the direct numerical simulation of turbulence for GPU based computing with application to fundamental problems